atomjump/medimage-co-nz-content-only/developer-guide.md

 * __all__ are commands that are run on all platforms (Win32/Win64/Unix/Linux/Mac)

 * __win32/win64/unix/mac__ are platform specific commands.
 Unix is synonymous with Linux, here.

+* __successMessages__ (ver >= 1.4.3) are messages the user will see on success, for a particular platform.

+* __attempt object__ (ver >= 1.4.3) is an item that is attempted to be run, but if there is a failure, it will not stop the whole installation being a success. timeoutAfterSeconds (optional) refers to how long the attempt will run until it’s process is deleted, and the warnOnTimeout (optional) option is the warning that is shown in yellow if this event occurs.